 Civil unrest/political tension

-You should avoid political activity, or activities which could be construed as political, including political discussions in public places and criticism of the President.
+You should avoid political activity, or activities which could be construed as political, including political discussions in public places.
 It is an offence to make derogatory or insulting comments about President Mugabe or to carry material considered to be offensive to the President’s office.

 Residents and visitors can be arbitrarily detained or arrested.